 WaaS for SCCM & Intune Admins

-Maurice Daly & Paul Winstanley (MVP Colleagues) produced an excellent report on Windows as a Service technical eBook.
-This eBook is targeted explicitly to Microsoft SCCM and Intune administrators.
+Maurice Daly & Paul Winstanley (MVP Colleagues) produced an excellent Windows as a Service technical ebook report.
+This eBook is targeted explicitly at Microsoft SCCM and Intune administrators.

-The aim of this report (eBook?) is to help you plan and implement WaaS in a way that makes your life a lot easier—year after year.
+This report (eBook?) aims to help you plan and implement ways to make your life a lot easier—year after year.

 Resources